scalableminds/webknossos/docs/datasets.md

 Once the data is uploaded (and potentially converted), you can further configure a dataset's [Settings](#configuring-datasets) and double-check layer properties, fine tune access rights & permissions, or set default values for rendering.

 ### Streaming from remote servers and the cloud
-WEBKNOSSOS supports loading and remotely streaming [Zarr](https://zarr.dev), [Neuroglancer precomputed format](https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed) and [N5](https://github.com/saalfeldlab/n5) datasets from a remote source, e.g. Cloud storage (S3) or HTTP server.
+WEBKNOSSOS supports loading and remotely streaming [Zarr](https://zarr.dev), [Neuroglancer precomputed format](https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed) and [N5](https://github.com/saalfeldlab/n5) datasets from a remote source, e.g. Cloud storage (S3 / GCS) or HTTP server.
 WEBKNOSSOS supports loading Zarr datasets according to the [OME NGFF v0.4 spec](https://ngff.openmicroscopy.org/latest/).

 WEBKNOSSOS can load several remote sources and assemble them into a WEBKNOSSOS dataset with several layers, e.g. one Zarr file/source for the `color` layer and one Zarr file/source for a `segmentation` layer.